terebentina/react-popover/_sections/3_usage.md

     );
 ```

 Importing the default styles is optional.
 You can either import them from here or from your sass files and overwrite or not import them at all and implement them yourself.
-The html structure is very [simple and clear](#htmlstruct)
+The html structure is very [simple and clear](#htmlstruct).